 Jack O. Kalmink

-Jack O. Kalmink practices primarily in the area of litigation, where he has experience in bench and jury trials in both state and federal courts.
-His responsibilities cover class action, numerous antitrust matters such as copyright and tobacco litigation, business and commercial litigation in such diverse areas as aircraft accidents, product liability, personal injury, environmental contamination, industrial accidents, chemical exposure, motor vehicle accidents, commercial warranties, transportation litigation including freight loss and damage claims, shareholder disputes and real estate controversies.
-He also has extensive experience in dealer, distributor and manufacturers’ representative disputes.
+He practices primarily in the area of litigation, where he has experience in bench and jury trials in both state and federal courts.
+His responsibilities cover class action, antitrust, copyright, and tobacco litigation.
+His experience includes such diverse areas as aircraft accidents, product liability, personal injury, environmental contamination, industrial accidents, chemical exposure, commercial warranties, transportation litigation including freight loss and damage claims, shareholder disputes, and real estate controversies.
 He is primarily responsible for the defense of product liability claims made against major national and international food producers and processors.
 The claims are usually for personal injuries resulting from serious food contamination or container failures, such as exploding jars and bottles.